South Carolina Adoption Laws

 South Carolina Adoption Laws about Advertising

-South Carolina Adoption Laws about Birth Parent Expenses
+South Carolina Adoption Laws about Prospective Birth Parent Expenses

-States also determine how much and what kind of expenses are payable to birth parents during the adoption process on an individual basis.
-Birth parent expenses are permitted in South Carolina, but not post-partum birth parent expenses.
+States also determine how much and what kind of expenses are payable to prospective birth parents during the adoption process on an individual basis.
+Prospective birth parent expenses are permitted in South Carolina, but not post-partum birth parent expenses.

-Reasonable living expenses for the birth mother and the child for a reasonable period of time
+Reasonable living expenses for the prospective birth mother and the child for a reasonable period of time

-All birth parent expenses are approved by a South Carolina judge, and birth parents must offer receipts for requested expenses.
-A birth parent’s requested expenses will vary depending on their individual financial needs, as no two birth mothers’ situations are exactly alike.
+All prospective birth parent expenses are approved by a South Carolina judge, and birth parents must offer receipts for requested expenses.
+A prospective birth parent’s requested expenses will vary depending on their individual financial needs, as no two prospective birth mothers’ situations are exactly alike.

 Payment in any form in exchange for the placement of a child is illegal.